Business licenses

 Dissolutions and withdrawals

-Steps must be taken to properly dissolve a business in the state of formation and withdraw from all states where it has registered.
+Steps must be taken to properly dissolve a corporation in the state of formation and withdraw from all states where it has registered.
 Doing so before year-end will eliminate the need to file a partial-year tax return for next year and may reduce other tax liabilities as well.

 Annual reports